prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

   * [Go integration](prebid-server/developers/add-new-bidder-go.html)
   * [Java integration](prebid-server/developers/add-new-bidder-java.html)
 * Create your implementation from the interface `PrebidMobilePluginRenderer`
-* Initialise your plugin renderer before starting to request ads
+* Initialise your Plugin Renderer before starting to request ads
-* Take advantage of the plugin renderer fields
+* Take advantage of the Plugin Renderer fields

 {: .alert.alert-info :}
 Please notice that all implementation on mobile related to the Plugin Renderer should be provided externally, not in the PBM SDK itself.
 For instance, an app owner or third party SDK would implement it and initialise it on their own context.